Cooking On The Ranch

 What You Can Expect From This Recipe

-This is a simple recipe for Pan Seared Chilean Sea Bass using a cooking method that I learned in Culinary School.
-Using a good quality oven-proof skillet, we start by quick searing the sea bass stove-top and then transferring it to the oven, still in the skillet, to finish cooking.
+This is a simple recipe for Pan Seared Sea Bass using a cooking method that I learned in Culinary School.
+Using a good quality oven-proof skillet, we start by quick searing the sea bass stove-top to give it a golden crust, then transferring it to the oven, still in the skillet, to finish cooking.

 A method much like professional restaurant chefs prepare a steak or a pork chop.
 The stovetop gives the fillet a nice golden brown exterior, and the dry heat of the oven helps to cook it evenly.